ramon-pessoa/python_programming/README_CODE_1-25.md

 	b.
 Solution (Python) - Solution that extract the start times and end times of all the intervals and sort them.
 This solution runs in O(n log n) time, since we have to sort the intervals: [max_overlapping_logarithmic_time.py](https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/1-25/max_overlapping_logarithmic_time.py)

+22. Problem #22 [Medium]: Given a dictionary of words and a string made up of those words (no spaces), return the original sentence in a list.
+If there is more than one possible reconstruction, return any of them.
+If there is no possible reconstruction, then return null.

+	* For example, given the set of words 'quick', 'brown', 'the', 'fox', and the string "thequickbrownfox", you should return ['the', 'quick', 'brown', 'fox'].

+	* Given the set of words 'bed', 'bath', 'bedbath', 'and', 'beyond', and the string "bedbathandbeyond", return either ['bed', 'bath', 'and', 'beyond] or ['bedbath', 'and', 'beyond'].

+	a.
+Solution (Python) - Solution using backtracking.
+This will run in O(2^N) time: [find_sentence_backtracking.py](https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/1-25/find_sentence_backtracking.py)

+	b.
+Solution (Python) - Solution using dynamic programming.
+This will run in runs in O(N^2) time and O(N) space: [find_sentence_dynamic_programming.py](https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/1-25/find_sentence_dynamic_programming.py)

 Go back to [Contents](#contents).